stlab/better-code/better-code/src/chapter-2-contracts.md

 If you use one of these languages, fantastic; *absolutely do* leverage those features and libraries.
 That can reduce the amount of pure documentation you need to write and add automated contract checking at runtime.
-But there are two caveats:
+But there are caveats:

 1. **Contracts are fundamentally documentation**, even if they're expressed in code, so they must appear in the API descriptions consumed by client programmers.
 If you're using automated documentation extraction tools make sure they expose the contract code along with the API.
+If not, you need to repeat the complete contract in documentation.

 2. Some contracts are better expressed in English than as code,